robincarlo84/Public-Docs/privacy.md

 ## 15. Security

-a) Your Junkey account is protected by a password, which you set.
+a) Your Rareburg account is protected by a password, which you set.
 It is important that you choose your password carefully and do not share it with any third party.
 You should also log out of the website each time you have finished using it.

-Junkey uses secure socket technology for encryption, however no method of transmission over the internet is 100% secure.
-Junkey endeavours to maintain the highest
+Rareburg uses secure socket technology for encryption, however no method of transmission over the internet is 100% secure.
+Rareburg endeavours to maintain the highest

 b) level of security in relation to your usage of the service and your data.

 ## 16. Data retention

-a) Junkey will retain your personal information for as long as necessary to provide you the service.
+a) Rareburg will retain your personal information for as long as necessary to provide you the service.
 You may inform us of any changes or requests in relation to your information, and we will act in accordance with local data protection law.